In need of a blessing: Baby awaits heart surgery as mom struggles to make ends meet

 While the US added 245,000 jobs in November, the report marked the fewest jobs added since April.

-Meanwhile, Kimberly is torn between days spent juggling her kids' virtual school and her nights spent with Neveah.
+Meanwhile, Kimberly is torn between days spent juggling her kids' virtual school and her nights spent with Nevaeh.

 "When they're asleep, my mom comes over, she watches them while I go," Kimberly said.
 "I wanted to get a night job or something but they're telling me about surgery now."

-Heart surgery is not the only health hurdle ahead for Neveah.
+Heart surgery is not the only health hurdle ahead for Nevaeh.
 Kimberly said that even when her daughter comes home, her immune system will be comprised after surgery, meaning there's a risk in sending the other kids back to in-person learning.

 Meanwhile, Kimberly's unemployment benefits expired this week.